leewtai/leewtai.github.io/courses/data_mining/homeworks/hw4.md

 - For each state, please perform a hypothesis test whether the counties are distributed proportional to the size of the cluster.
 Then sort (small to large) and plot the p-values from these tests against the line that has slope `1/num_states` and a 0 intercept.
 Please conclude whether you believe counties are distributed randomly across the clusters or not, i.e. do certain clusters have a preference for certain states.
 - Depending on your answer above, what does a random or non-random distribution across the clusters mean about the clusters?
 - Side comment: You have the representative curve for each cluster, the distribution of the states into different clusters.
 Often these could start giving people ideas for the meaning for different clusters.

+### Question 4 - Final Project

+Please articulate what the minimal dataset means for your project.
+Make sure you talk about
+- minimal time range(s) or spatial coverage
+- features that you expect to have
+- the unit of record, i.e. a row in your data frame (people, cars, documents, etc)
+- why this is related to your final project